 7 Ways to Onboard Contractors Easier and Faster

-So much of the onboarding process today can be automated, so take advantage of software and tools that have those capabilities.
+- Much of the onboarding process today can be automated with software and technology.

 The onboarding process can often make or break the experience of working with your company.
 Independent workers want to get to work quickly, and often that’s what you want too.
 A strong onboarding program can help create a good first impression and lasting relationship with your independent talent.